 CHOPs will be held September 23rd-26th, 2021.
-Applications will be accepted until July 9th, 2021 for this event.
+Applications for the in-person event are now closed.
+Applications submitted after the July 9th deadline will still be reviewed for acceptance into the virtual program.
 Once you submit a completed application, please allow a few weeks for a response.
 Questions may be directed to Desiree Bates at firstname.lastname@example.org.

 The Chemistry Opportunities (CHOPS) program invites approximately 20 highly qualified prospective students to the UW-Madison Chemistry Department for an all-expense-paid weekend to explore the chemistry Ph.D. graduate program.
 CHOPS was first launched fall 2012 at the UW-Madison Chemistry Department.